Potty training children can be a very stressful task for parents.

 Showing Her How To Undress

-Showing your door how to use the potty is just as important as teaching her how to sit on the seat.
+Showing your kid how to use the potty is just as important as teaching her how to sit on the seat.

 This is where you will have to demonstrate the process in detail until your daughter understands.